sarahgumbe/DELANI-STUDIO/README.md

 Bootstrap,
 jQuery,

-Behaviour	Input	Output\

-Enter your name	Sarah Gumbe
+Behaviour	Input:	Enter your name	Sarah Gumbe

-Enter your Email Address	gumbe12@gmail.com
+Behaviour	Output:Enter your Email Address	gumbe12@gmail.com

-Enter your message or comment	I would love to work with you
+Enter your message or comment	'I would love to work with you'

 Press Submit		Pop up "Sarah Gumbe,we have received your message.
-Thank you for reaching out to us
+Thank you for reaching out to us.
 ## Support and contact details
 If you have any question or contributions, please email me at [gumbe12@gmail.com]

 ### License
 MIT License:

 Copyright (c) 2022 Sarah Gumbe